09 Apr Police Clearances

 A police clearance is only valid for a period of six months from the date it is issued – unless stipulated otherwise.
 Therefore, it is extremely important to time when you obtain police clearances so that you do not have out of date documentation.

 How long does it take to get a police clearance certificate?

 It is advisable to give yourself at least calendar month to obtain any police clearance certificate from abroad.
 This timeline can be longer if applying for a police clearance certificate from a country which you are no longer resident or where original fingerprints are needed.

 It should be noted that any police clearance which is not in English must be accompanied by an original sworn translation of the document.
 Furthermore, unless submitting for permanent residency, it is possible to submit certified copies of police clearance certificates, which is recommended if you need them for other purposes or permanent residency.

 Some countries do not issue police clearance certificates to applicants once they are no longer resident, such as the United Arab Emirates or Singapore.
-It is important to obtain legal advise in a situation such as this to avoid any delays in obtaining temporary or permanent residency.
+It is important to obtain legal advice in a situation such as this to avoid any delays in obtaining temporary or permanent residency.